lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 I always thought that if I were to hire someone, it would first be a customer support agent but I've since been moving away from that idea.
 I've experienced first hand the positive feedback loop that's made possible by having a direct and open line of communication with users and I don't want to risk ideas or frustrations being lost in translation.

-According to EmailMeter, in April, I received 532 emails and I sent out 930 with an average response time of 13 hours. **I always had a hunch that customer support would be the most important and the hardest part of the business to scale**, especially if I have the goal of staying a company of one and continuing to respond to all support emails myself.
+According to <a href="https://emailmeter.com">EmailMeter</a>, in April, I received 532 emails and I sent out 930 with an average response time of 13 hours. **I always had a hunch that customer support would be the most important and the hardest part of the business to scale**, especially if I have the goal of staying a company of one and continuing to respond to all support emails myself.

 ## How do support tickets work at Lunch Money?